nickystark/GraphTeam-repo/README.md

 The name of the team in the submission [Form](https://docs.google.com/forms/d/e/1FAIpQLScRelE-v612ZP4PO_gsB5prTup3YWbhcWSFn6HM7l_3P5ilCA/viewform?usp=sharing&ouid=104681444587430158482) and in Hugging Face

 ### Rules for Participation
-- Projects should be carried out in groups of 3 people.
-Only in case of well-motivated reasons you are allowed to do the hackathon in a group of less than 3 people.
-You should get the approval of the Professor, first.
+- Projects should be carried out in groups of 2 people.
 - Submissions must not use any copyrighted, proprietary, or closed-source data or content.
 - Participants are restricted to using only the datasets provided for training.
 - Submissions can be novel solutions or modifications of existing approaches, with clear references for prior work.